TomPrograms/dragon/docs/pages/node-install.md

-## Installing
+# Installing

-You can install Dragon using NodeJS by running:
+You can install Dragon using NPM by running:

 ```
 $ npm i -g dragon-lang